• Home

 Onoto Magna - 1936

 Excellent pen produced by the "De La Rue" company.
-This one is black chased but it also exists in different colors in a transparent material.
-Lever filler.
+It is black chased but different colors can be found in a transparent material.
 The Magna is known as being a famous writer.

 Wahl Eversharp Deco Band - Gold seal personal point